ivancuric/js-perf/README.md

 That code first needs to be parsed, that is, read and turned into an computer-indexable structure that can be used for compiling.
 It then gets compiled into bytecode and finally machine code, before it can be executed by your device / browser.

 Another _very_ important thing to mention is that JavaScript is single-threaded, and runs on the browser's main thread.
 Meaning that only one process can run at a time.
-If your dev tools performance timeline is filled with yellow peaks, running your CPU at 100%, you'll have long / dropped frames,
+If your dev tools performance timeline is filled with yellow peaks, running your CPU at 100%, you'll have long / dropped frames, janky scrolling and all other kind of nasty stuff.

 So there's all this work that needs to be done before your JS starts working.
 Parsing and compiling takes up to 50% of the total time of JS execution in Chrome's V8 engine.